EddieGranados/EduardoGranados.github.io/machine_info.md

 The followig commands are for Windows 10
-Open a command promt and enter the following command to get system info
+<p>/b Open a command promt and enter the following command to get system info</p>

 1. ```> systeminfo```
 2. ```> net use```